nahid/talk/README.md

 #### makeSeen

-If you want set a message as seen you can use it.
+If you want to set a message as seen you can use this method.

 **Syntax**